torryatco/Redesign-spr25/readme.md

 // Store data
 var someTempData = "The data that I want to store temporarily.";
 sessionStorage.setItem("myTempDataKey", someTempData);
 // Get data
 var tempData = sessionStorage.getItem("myTempDataKey");
 // Remove data
 sessionStorage.removeItem("myTempDatakey");
 ```

-Browsers provide differing levels of storage space for localStorage and sessionStorage, ranging from as little as 2mb up to unlimited.
-Try to reduce the overall footprint of your data as much as possible.
+Browsers provide differing levels of storage space for localStorage and sessionStorage, averaging around 5mb.

 We begin by creating a key for our nytimes data and then checking for the data in local storage.
 If it exists then we'll use that data.
 Otherwise we'll fetch the data from the nytimes api: